 Neglect is the failure to provide an animal with the most basic requirements of food, water, shelter, and veterinary care.
 Neglect is often the result of simple ignorance on the animal owner's part and is usually handled by education and requiring the owner to correct the situation.
 If the violation is not corrected the animal may be removed from the neglectful person by CCACC Officers or other Law Enforcement Authorities.

 Intentional Cruelty occurs when an individual purposely inflicts physical harm or injury upon an animal.
 This activity is illegal and aggressively pursued and punished.

 How to Report Animal Cruelty

 Caldwell County Animal Control employs Animal Cruelty Investigators.
 Animal Cruelty Investigators respond to complaints of animal cruelty and neglect.
-If you witness a situation that may be cruelty or neglect please report it to CCAC by calling (828) 757-8625.
-CCAC does accept anonymous complaints however, if you are making an anonymous complaint please have detailed information about the complaint when calling including the type of complaint, witnesses, who was involved, animal descriptions and date and time of incident.
-Below are a few things to look for that might indicate cruelty or neglect:
+If you witness a situation that may constitute cruelty or neglect please report it to CCAC by calling 828-572-4535.
+CCAC does accept anonymous complaints, however, if you are making an anonymous complaint please have detailed information about the complaint when calling including the type of complaint, witnesses, people involved, animal descriptions, and date and time of the incident.

 - Animals left without food or water

 - Animals that are tethered or contained in an enclosure without shelter